 I wanted to be a war photographer.
 I wanted to go out and look at what is difficult and complex, to look for the truth, to distill it and to bring it back in a way that others can see it.
 I grew up in the 1970s and was inspired by the war photographers of the Vietnam War who captured and brought back the realities of war.
 I saw how important it was to look out at the world even when it’s difficult.
 I also wanted to be a painter because then I could look and capture what isn’t readily seen.
 I want to look behind things because things aren’t just what they appear to be.
 Appearances change depending on context and perception.
 I'm interested in spaces and machines that reflect human intent and motivation.
 I’m interested in expressions of power.
 A lot of my work is about looking at history, war, and the experience of place and identity.

-“I work in a space between journalism and science fiction.”
+“I work in the space between journalism and science fiction.”

 I grew up around self-sufficient, head-strong people who survived the Great Depression and the Dustbowl in Oklahoma.
 The culture was about utilitarian survival.
 Most people grew their own vegetables, sewed clothes, and built things.
 My family owned the local steel and iron casting foundry.
 Decker Foundry repaired farming equipment and created steel for the state's infrastructure and commercial development.
 The next closest town was the home of American folk singer Woody Guthrie who sung about places where life is difficult, but people have hope and determination.
 Many communities in the American Midwest focus on survival and hard work, but don’t have much time to think about the outside world.
 I believe in the importance of creating something while also looking out at the world to see what connects us.

 “What we design and build reflects our nature and our desires.”

-“I paint to think.
-I want painting to empower critical thinking.”
+“I want to empower critical and creative thinking.”

 Shows & Art Resume